First Rule of D&D: Don't split the party!

 o Invasion of another attendee’s personal space (e.g. inappropriate touching)

-o Derogatory commentary on a person’s looks, dress, sexuality, gender, or gender identity
+o Derogatory commentary on a person’s looks, race, dress, sexuality, gender, or gender identity

 o Persistent sexual or romantic advances without the other person’s willing participation